Martha Stewart Living Omnimedia: History

-On August 6, 2002, a class action was filed against Martha Stewart Living Omnimedia, Inc. for misleading investors by issuing materially false and misleading statements, and its officers using insider information to avoid losses.
+On August 6, 2002, a class-action lawsuit was filed against the company for misleading investors by issuing materially false and misleading statements, and its officers using insider information to avoid losses.
 A settlement of $30 million was approved in 2007.

 In 2004, the company previously recognized as expense its estimate of annual subscription-acquisition costs rateably throughout the year.
 After reviewing this matter with its independent certified public accounting firm and its audit committee, the company determined on October 26, 2004, to change the method of accounting for interim period expense recognition of its subscription acquisition costs.
 The company recognized subscription-acquisition costs in the period in which the acquisition efforts took place and restated the financial statements.